matteo14c/HaploCoV/README.md

 ` p_assign.pl  --dfile linDefMut50  --metafile  linearDataSorted.txt --nproc 8 --out  linearDataSorted.txt_reAssigned `

 Input files are the same as those provided to assign.pl.
 Output format is in the same format described above.

+### Important p_assign.pl and assign.pl
+Since p_assign.pl does directly make use of assign.pl whent it is executed, both scripts need to be in the same folder when invoking p_assign.pl.
+Execution will halt and raise an error is assign.pl is not found/is not in the same folder as p_assign.pl
+.
+All input files **MUST** be in the **same folder** from which the program is executed.

 <hr>

 ## For impatient people